damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

 -   Request for consulting or development.

-    - If a GitLab user would like to engage the GitLab team for custom consulting, for example to sponsor a feature, they can contact via this form: [Development](https://about.gitlab.com/development/)
+    - If a GitLab user would like to engage the GitLab team for custom consulting, for example to sponsor a feature, they can contact via this form: [Development](https://about.gitlab.com/development/).

+## Facebook

+We post blog articles there if we think they are good and relevant.

+## Google Plus

+Not actively posting right now, maybe we should remove it from our homepage.

+## YouTube

+We're not very active except for uploading a video from time to time.

+## LinkedIn

+Sometimes we post there.

+## Other channels

+See the ones listed on our [getting help page](https://about.gitlab.com/getting-help/).